Pistonite/botw-recipe/README.md

 ## Contents
 - `/research`: Scripts and data for processing ROM and generating item data.
-- `/app/cook`: A fast cooking simulator library for WMC, also a CLI tool for cooking.
+- `/app/cook-cli`: CLI tool for cooking.
+- `/app/data`: Shared data utilities for the recipe database.
+Includes an implementation of cooking simulator
 - `/dump/emulate`: Harness for generating recipe database using the cooking simulator
 - `/dump/console`: A mod to generate recipes in-game and save them to SD card
 - `/dump/tools`: Tools for cross-validating and compacting the recipe database